 The position of supervisor of streets and public improvements is hereby created.
-The supervisor of streets and public improvements shall be appointed by the commissioner of streets and public improvements, with the advice and consent of the city council.
-The supervisor shall perform his ordinary duties as an employee of the department of streets and public improvements and, in addition to any duties imposed from time to time by the commissioner of streets and public improvements, shall have the following additional duties:
+The supervisor of streets and public improvements shall be appointed by the City Council.
+The supervisor shall perform his ordinary duties as an employee of the department head of streets an public improvements and, in addition to any duties imposed from time to time by the commissioner of streets and public improvements, shall have the following additional duties:

-- (1) General supervisory authority over all employees of the department of streets and public improvements; - (2) Receiving written daily and weekly duties from the Commission of Streets and Public Improvements, enforcing the daily and weekly duties, and preparing and enforcing the work schedule: - (3) Authorizing time off, vacations, sick leave, etc., as otherwise provided by collective bargaining agreement, ordinance, or resolution; - (4) Preparing weekly time sheets and submitting such time sheets to the proper authority; - (5) Conducting a safety meeting of approximately one-half hour duration each Monday morning with all employees supervised; - (6) Attending one city council meeting per month without compensation; - (7) Arranging for attendance and assignments in emergency situations; and - (8) Performing his regular duties as a city employee.
+- (1) General supervisory authority over all employees of the department of streets and public improvements; - (2) Preparing a work schedule in coordination with the Commissioner of Streets and Public Improvements and enforcing the daily and weekly duties. - (3) Authorizing time off, vacations, sick leave, etc., as otherwise provided by collective bargaining agreement, ordinance, or resolution; - (4) Preparing weekly time sheets and submitting such time sheets to the proper authority; - (5) Conducting a safety meeting of approximately one-half hour duration each Monday morning with all employees supervised; - (6) Attending one city council meeting per month without compensation; - (7) Arranging for attendance and assignments in emergency situations; and - (8) Performing his regular duties as a city employee.